FluxML/fluxml.github.io/_posts/2020-06-25-using-Torch-with-Flux-2.md

 ## Simple, intuitive API

-In addition, we expect to make as few but relevant assumptions about the kind of models that the ML community has been developing, and how we see their use grow in more fields than ever before, which is why we want these `Tensor`s to mimic Julia arrays closely
+We expect to make as few but relevant assumptions about the kind of models that the ML community has been developing, and how we see their use grow in more fields than ever before, which is why we want these `Tensor`s to mimic Julia arrays closely

 Torch.jl provides the `Tensor` type which closely follows the semantics of a regular Julia array, albeit being managed by torch.
 One can create a tensor with an API similar to `rand` or `zeros` etc.